The Social Sciences Research Institute (SSRI) was founded in 2007 and consists of the following funding and award opportunities:

-Collaborative Research Grant
+- Collaborative Research Grant

 encourages collaboration of Rice Social Sciences faculty across disciplines for the development of larger projects leading to research grant proposals to outside funding agencies.

-Seed Money Grants
+- Seed Money Grants

-provides funding to full-time tenured and ternure-track faculty at all ranks so that they may collect preliminary data or perform preliminary research that will enable them to submit a more competitive proposal to an external funding agency.
+provides funding to full-time tenured and tenure-track faculty at all ranks so that they may collect preliminary data or perform preliminary research that will enable them to submit a more competitive proposal to an external funding agency.

-Pre-Dissertation Research Grants
+- Pre-Dissertation Research Grants

 provide support to graduate students who are conducting preliminary research related to their dissertations so that they may prepare stronger dissertations and/or submit more competitive dissertation research applications to other funding sources.

-Dissertation Research Improvement Grants
+- Dissertation Research Improvement Grants

 help alleviate the burden graduate students face when performing their dissertation research.
 Just like faculty, students have costs associated with their research, such as travel expenses for fieldwork or compensation for human subjects, and this grant program helps defray those costs.

-Graduate Student Conference Travel Grants
+Graduate Student Awards

 - John W. Gardner Award